+86 1510-529-7925 [email protected]

 • Horrible experience rewinding the film.

-• The aperture ring on the lens is just too lose.
+• The aperture ring on the lens is just too loose.

 • I don’t trust the latch on the rear camera door and I am afraid the back door will open up during shooting.

-On a final note, I am aware that the Seagull DF-1 is a copy of the Minolta SR-3 but I have never shot with a Minolta before so I cannot compare the Seagull DF-1 to the Minolta SR-3.
-There is not a lot of information online about the Seagull cameras and a lot of confliction information on some blogs.
-No one seems to be sure about anything with regards to the camera, and a lot of my Chinese photography friends seem to know about the camera but they are just as clueless as we are about any information about the camera.
-I guess that the camera was produced at a time when the information was not shared a lot in China, but if I do meet anyone in China who can give me more information about the camera, I will update this page with the information.
+On a final note, I am aware that the Seagull DF-1 is a copy of the Minolta SR-3, but I have never shot with a Minolta before, so I cannot compare the Seagull DF-1 to the Minolta SR-3.
+There is not a lot of information online about the Seagull cameras, and there is a lot of conflicting information on some blogs.
+No one seems to be sure about anything regarding the camera, and many of my Chinese photography friends seem to know about the camera, but they are just as clueless as we are about any detailed information.
+I guess that the camera was produced at a time when information was not widely shared in China.
+If I do meet anyone in China who can give me more information about the camera, I will update this page with that information.

 error: Content is protected !!